-support agricultural research, education, production, Policymakers establish policies that positively and land use make informed decisions, and
+support agricultural research, education, production, Policymakers establish policies that positively and land use

-Agricultural policies positively technology, the environment impact global health, food, and the economy

-- employers are met with a wellprepared, skilled, and flexible ▼ The needs of agricultural - industry is an economic engine ➤ A diverse U.S. agricultural that is valued by all workforce - Youth and adult consumers consumers have access tohealthy and nutritious food are agriculturally literate, ▶ Farmers provide-and - The world has a secure, safe, advocate for agriculture

-▼ The U.S. remains a sovereign and adequate food supply
+- Agricultural policies positively technology, the environment impact global health, food, and the economy - employers are met with a wellprepared, skilled, and flexible ▼ The needs of agricultural workforce - industry is an economic engine ➤ A diverse U.S. agricultural that is valued by all - consumers have access tohealthy and nutritious food ▶ Farmers provide-and - make informed decisions, and Youth and adult consumers are agriculturally literate, advocate for agriculture - The world has a secure, safe, and adequate food supply - ▼ The U.S. remains a sovereign